openlibhums/memory-alpha/content/support/guides/workflow-editor-submission-and-review.md

 Editors will be notified by email once a new article has been submitted.
 This email will contain a link to the submitted article, but it can also be accessed through the dashboard.

 > [!NOTE]
 > Notifications can also be set up per section or for section editors.
-See SECTION <!-- missing hyperlink -->
+See information on setting up submission notifications and setting up article sections. <!-- missing hyperlink -->

 Clicking **Unassigned** will take you to a page that displays a list of articles that have not yet been assigned an editor.